VEGA for Programmers

 }

-The engine model is the same for every operation: latch the parameters, write the command, wait for idle.
-A solid fill uses FG_COLOR and the PATCOPY raster op.
+The engine model is the same for each operation: write the parameters, write the command, and then wait for idle.
+A solid fill uses FG_COLOR and the PATCOPY raster operation.

 /* (verified) */